intmus/inttheory19-20/_06-intro-harmonic/b1-diafuncvoicelead.md

 #### Cadences

+Because of the importance of the V-I progression, this is a good point to introduce an important term in tonality: the *cadence*.
+We will explore cadences further in the next unit, but for now, you may think of a cadence as a harmonic progression used to conclude a musical phrase.
+There are many types of cadences, but all of the progressions above are *authentic cadences*--cadences that have a V chord moving to a I chord.
 Bass movement is a key factor in determining the strength of a cadence.
-For example, measures 1 and 3 in the first exercise above likely sound stronger to you than the last measure.
+For example, measures 1 and 3 in the examples likely sound stronger to you than the last measure.
 The last measure not only lacks `sol` to `do` in the bass, it also does not have a tonic in the final chord.
 We will return to this idea when discussing cadences in detail in Unit 7c.

 ## Non-Chord Tones in Cadential Motion